-The set comprises four printed volumes since Volumes Two and Three were bound together.
+The set comprises four printed volumes since Volumes Two and Three are bound together.
 They were republished at least once, in a two-volume set.
 The series deals principally with early Upper Canada but Lower Canada (later Quebec province) and parts of New York State are also covered.
 The fifth volume is a history of British pub names and signage.

-By drawing attention to his work, I hope one day it can be re-published with a modern introduction.
-The pictorial record it contains – hundreds of drawings and photos of historic inns for example – alone justifies this although the text, and bibliography, offer many additional reasons to do so.
+By drawing attention to his work I hope it will encourage a re-publishing of Pioneer Inns and Taverns with a new introduction.
+The pictorial record alone – hundreds of drawings and photos of historic inns among them – would justify the effort, not to mention the still-valuable textual studies.